 The department encourages all new facilities to incorporate sustainability initiatives in their design.

-$500,000 is notionally allocated each round out of the $12 million available to projects that provide sport and recreation infrastructure to remote Aboriginal communities and regional communities with a significant Aboriginal population.
+$500,000 is notionally allocated within the $20 million available to projects that provide sport and recreation infrastructure to remote Aboriginal communities and regional communities with a significant Aboriginal population.
+While encouraged to

 Voluntary labour is work undertaken by people, without compensation or reward.

 The value of work undertaken by volunteers can be included in the applicant’s contribution.
 Voluntary labour is allowable up to $50,000 in value, however the grantee’s cash contribution must match any non-cash contribution to the project.